 The diagram below shows the typical layout of function deployments atop Cloud Functions, Cloud Run, and other container-based platforms:

-Cloud Functions has three main types of functions:
+Cloud Functions has two main types of functions:

 Choosing an abstraction layer